sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/8-SQL-Joins/1-Join-and-Natural-Join.md

 - In natural join, you don't need to specify anything except the table, or in the worst case, need to specify the column name (if it's different in both tables) using the `USING` keyword. `ON` is not needed in natural join.
 - The result set does not have duplicate columns for matching attributes, as usual join does.
 Makes sense since the join criteria itself is equality of common attributes.
+- Joins can happen based on multiple columns, the `ON` becomes a `AND` condition instead of just equality.
+Anyway, even single AND is a equality expression.

 ## `USING` shorthand
 If you want to join tables with a column that's named the same, you can skip providing the sensibility expression, instead just provide the column name.